Baldwin County, Alabama: Government

 The coroner is Brian Pierce (R) and the district attorney is Robert Wilters (R).

-Law enforcement
+Emergency Services

 The Baldwin County Sheriff's Office is the primary law enforcement agency for unincorporated areas of Baldwin County.
-The current sheriff is Huey H. Mack, who joined the Sheriff's Office in 1989 as a Criminal Investigator.
-The first sheriff, Benjamin Baldwin, was appointed on 21 December, 1809.
+The current sheriff is Huey H. Mack, who joined the Sheriff's Office in 1989 as a criminal investigator.
+The first sheriff, Benjamin Baldwin, was appointed on December 21, 1809.